 Smart tip about gardens on a slope

-Set small composts at strategic spots up and down the slope so you don’t have to lug plant material up and down, or simply chop trimmings up and lay them back down as a constantly renewing plant mulch.
+Set small composts at strategic spots up and down the slope in raised beds so you don’t have to lug plant material up and down, or simply chop trimmings up and lay them back down as a constantly renewing plant mulch.

 Sloped garden by K M under © CC BY 2.0